abjt14/portfolio-minimal/README.md

 # portfolio
-This is my developer portfolio (minimal).
+This is my developer portfolio.

 ## Technologies Used